SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

     }
 ```

-And you have a table like this:
+You have a table like this:

 ```gherkin
 | Name | Color |